kthjm/chenv/README.md

 This is useful in cases such as deploying applications that have not yet deployed for the first time via ci service like [this](https://docs.travis-ci.com/user/deployment/script/).

 But using `deploy` is also dangerous because Chrome Web Store Dashboard doesn't allow developers to remove item from dashboard.
-So if you miss setting the item's id as `EXTENSION_ID` variable in environment after first deploy, and if the next `deploy`, you insert as new the same item to dashboard even though it has same name.
+So if you miss setting the item's id as `EXTENSION_ID` variable in environment after first `deploy`, and if the next `deploy`, you insert as new the same item to dashboard even though it has same name.
 And there is no way to remove it now.
 This is unpleasant.

 about: